 Examples of Office REITs

-Here are some of the examples, who have been doing well in the market and are publically listed company:
+Here are some of the examples which have been doing well in the market and are publically listed company:

 Benefits of Office REITs

-- Investment in Office REITs provides guaranteed pay-out to the investors or shareholders in the form of dividend as long as the company is generating income from the practice.
+- Investment in Office REITs provides guaranteed pay-out to the investors or shareholders in the form of dividends as long as the company is generating income from the practice.

 - The REITs companies get to benefit from tax relief as they do not need to pay corporate dividend tax in case they fulfill some of the criteria.
-As in the normal cases, companies distributing dividends have to submit corporate dividend tax to the government, and then the remaining amount will be paid out to the shareholders.
+As in the normal cases, companies distributing dividends have to submit corporate dividend tax to the government, and then the remaining amount will be paid out to the shareholdersShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
+The ownership percentage depends on the number of shares they hold against the company's total shares..
 Hence in the case of REITs company, the shareholder gets paid out dividends without deducting any tax part from the dividend share of the profit.

 - It provides liquidity options for the investors and a low cost for the shareholders as buying premises or building a premise may cost significant, but the portfolio offered could become a chance for the investors to buy the office REITs securities, and the money invested becomes lesser riskier.